verilator/verilator/docs/guide/warnings.rst

    are independent, but occur in the same always block.
 To fix this, use the :option:`/*verilator&32;isolate_assignments*/` metacomment described above.

+   Prior to version 5.000, the UNOPTFLAT warning may also have been due to clock enables, identified from the reported path going through a clock gating instance.
+To fix these, the clock_enable meta comment was used.

    To assist in resolving UNOPTFLAT, the option :vlopt:`--report-unoptflat` can be used, which will provide suggestions for variables that can be